Click any word in a definition or example to find the entry for that word

 Welcome to the Macmillan Dictionary BuzzWord feature!
 If you're interested in English today and want to keep up with changes in the language, this is the place to come.
 We'll keep you at the heart of language change!

-The latest in this year's series of Macmillan Dictionary BuzzWord lesson plans is now available to download:
+Next in this year's series of free Macmillan Dictionary BuzzWord lesson plans is now available to download:

 To celebrate the 10th anniversary of BuzzWord, Macmillan Dictionary has published a mini book with our 50 favourite BuzzWords.
 You can flick through a digital version of Our Favourite BuzzWords below.